HectorBart/Elite-Dangerous-RGB-Lighting-Integration/README.md

 6. Save the file
 7. In the lifx.py change to your LIFX access token (Use this page to find out how to get your access token: https://api.developer.lifx.com/docs/how-to-use-the-following-examples)
 8. Save the file
-9. Run the EDLightSync.py script
+9. Run ED
-10. Have fun!
+10. Once ED is in the menu run the EDLightSync.py script (I know this is not ideal - I am working on it!)
+11. Continue with your game and have fun!